Network organizational structure: Definition, best practices & examples

 Collaboration and innovation

-The network organizational structure boosts collaboration and innovation.
-This breaks down traditional silos and fosters cross-functional teamwork.
+The network organizational structure boosts collaboration and innovation by breaking down traditional silos and fostering cross-functional teamwork.
 Sharing unique perspectives and expertise across departments can lead to more effective solutions.
-The collaborative environment promotes continuous learning.
-It does this by exposing employees to fresh ideas from their peers.
+The collaborative environment promotes continuous learning by exposing employees to fresh ideas from their peers.

 Adaptability

 Network organizations excel at adapting to change.
-They can adapt to new opportunities because of the network model’s flexibility.
-You can rearrange teams in response to regulatory or technological changes.
-The ability to adapt is a major competitive advantage.
+They can seize new opportunities due to the network model’s flexibility.
+You can rearrange teams in response to regulatory or technological changes, providing a major competitive advantage.

 Resilience

-The network organizational structure also contributes to building a resilient business.
-This is through decentralized decision-making.
+The network organizational structure also contributes to building a resilient business through decentralized decision-making.

-Each team in the network can make their own decisions.
-So, the organization remains operational even if one part does not function well.
-This resilience is critical in times of crisis.
-It allows the organization to continue delivering value to customers despite challenges.
+Each team in the network can make its own decisions, allowing the organization to remain operational even if one part does not function well.
+This resilience is critical in times of crisis, enabling the organization to continue delivering value to customers despite challenges.

 What are the types of network organizational structures?